josh-silvas/dmux/docs/contributing.md

 	// When the command is invoked, this function will be called.
 	// NOTE: The `cfg keyring.Settings` argument that your pluginFunc will be passed,
-	//       will give you the ability to access credentials stored in the NBot Keychain.
+	//       will give you the ability to access credentials stored in the DMux Keychain.

-	// Example fetching the Nautobot api key from the NBot keychain: nKey, err := cfg.Nautobot()
+	// Example fetching the Nautobot api key from the DMux keychain: nKey, err := cfg.Nautobot()
 }
 ```